nadeemb53/cross-chain-messaging/README.md

 3. **Claiming the Message (L1)**:
    - Once the batch containing the message is processed on L1, the message becomes available for claiming.
-   - The `claimMessage` function on the L1 `MessageService` contract is called (either manually or via the Linea SDK).
+   - The `claimMessageWithProof` function on the L1 `MessageService` contract is called via the Linea SDK.
    - This function verifies the message and executes the intended call on the target L1 contract.

 ### Smart Contracts